Basics of signals#

 When loading data, the signal_type will be set automatically by the file reader, as defined in rosettasciio.
 If the extension providing the corresponding signal subclass is installed, load() will return the subclass from the hyperspy extension, otherwise a warning will be raised to explain that no registered signal class can be assigned to the given signal_type.

-Since the load() can return domain specific signal objects (e.g. EDSSEMSpectrum from EleXSpy) provided by extensions, the corresponding functionalities (so-called method of object in object-oriented programming, e.g. EDSSEMSpectrum.get_lines_intensity()) implemented in signal classes of the extension can be accessed directly.
-To use additional functionalities implemented in extensions, but not as method of the signal class, the extensions need to be imported explicitly (e.g. import elexspy).
+Since the load() can return domain specific signal objects (e.g. EDSSEMSpectrum from eXSpy) provided by extensions, the corresponding functionalities (so-called method of object in object-oriented programming, e.g. EDSSEMSpectrum.get_lines_intensity()) implemented in signal classes of the extension can be accessed directly.
+To use additional functionalities implemented in extensions, but not as method of the signal class, the extensions need to be imported explicitly (e.g. import exspy).
 Check the user guides of the respective HyperSpy extensions for details on the provided methods and functions.

 For details on how to write and register extensions see Writing packages that extend HyperSpy.